RunasTheAweken/RunasTheAweken/README.md

-Hi 👋 My name is Amirzhan
-I am a junior Unity developer and junior C#/Go developer.
-Passionate about the world of game development and software engineering, I am constantly striving to expand my skills and gain new experiences.

-**Skills:**
+About Me

+Hi 👋 I'm Amirzhan — a junior Unity and C# developer with a growing passion for game development and backend engineering.
+I'm currently diving deeper into ASP.NET and building real-world skills to become a confident and capable developer, ready to take on production-level challenges.
+🛠 Skills

-- Unity game development using C#
+    Unity game development with C#

+    .NET backend development (Web API, ASP.NET)

-- Solid understanding of programming fundamentals and data structures
+    Solid foundation in programming principles and data structures

-- Debugging and code optimization
+    Debugging, profiling, and code optimization

-- Working with graphics and animations in Unity
+    Experience working with graphics and animation systems in Unity

-**Projects:**
+🧩 Projects

-- Contributed to the development of LagunaGame as a Junior Unity Developer
+    Contributed to LagunaGame as a Junior Unity Developer
-- Created several simple projects, which you can review on my repository

-**Im currently Working/Learning**
-- C#
-- Unity
-- C++
-- Photoshop

-I am open to new opportunities and eager to participate in exciting projects that will help me grow as a developer.
-If you have any interesting ideas or questions, feel free to reach out to me.

-**Contact:**
+    Built several small personal projects (check out my GitHub for details)

+🚀 Currently Learning & Practicing

+    C# (advanced features, best practices)

+    Unity (polishing skills for production-level work)

+    ASP.NET Web API (building full-featured backend systems)

+💬 Open To

+New opportunities, collaborations, and exciting challenges — especially projects where I can grow as a backend or game developer.
+Whether it’s a team effort or something experimental, I’m eager to contribute and learn.
+📬 Contact

-- Email: runasaweken@gmail.com
+    Email: runasaweken@gmail.com

-- Discrod: Runas#5803
+    Discord: Runas#5803

-- Telegram: +7 705 360 1081
+    Telegram: +7 705 360 1081

-I look forward to connecting and collaborating with a team of talented developers to create engaging projects.
-Thank you for visiting my profile!
+Thanks for stopping by — let’s build something awesome together!